cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 You will:

-1. Prepare access to a transient store to your leaderboard module.
+1. Prepare your leaderboard module with access to a transient store.
 2. Define keys of the candidates transient store.
 3. Add a function to prepare the candidates transient store in `BeginBlock`.
 4. Add a function to add a single candidate to the store.